What will I do during a learning session?

 • The session will close with a check in with the parent and provide the student’s “takeaway task”, for example a sensory activity.
 (5 minutes)

-EmpowerED Example Session (Level 1: ages 5-9)
+Elementary Example Session (ages 5-9)

 • Arrival and greeting with the instructor to transition your student into their session.
 Parents may participate in sessions or wait in our gathering space or their vehicle.
 (5 minutes)